kendryte/nncase/docs/FAQ_EN.md

     - DilatedConv2D, nncase will replace it with a SpaceToBatch + KPUConv2D + BatchToSpace.
     - TransposeConv2D, nncase will replace it with a Pad + KPUConv2D.

+4. Attention point about K210。

+    - Use official SDK repo：[kendryte-standalone-sdk](https://github.com/kendryte/kendryte-standalone-sdk).
+    - Use a pure English path and keep the path as short as possible.
+    - Projects that need to be compiled are placed in the src directory, see other examples.
+    - Use administrator privileges in Windows.

 ### Compile models
 1. Fatal: Not supported tflite opcode: DEQUANTIZE

     Use float tflite models, nncase will take care of quantization.

+2. Fatal: inputs are not compatible to xxx.

+    Please check if the input of model is valid.
+Not support dynamic input shape.

 ### Deploy models
 1. Should I normalize inputs when running the model?